Eklipsorz/pub-learning-note/develop/OS/memory/Untitled.md

 > Memory leaks are particularly serious issues for programs like daemons and servers which by definition never terminate.

+> In computer science, a memory leak is a type of resource leak that occurs when a computer program incorrectly manages memory allocations in a way that memory which is no longer needed is not released.
+A memory leak may also happen when an object is stored in memory but cannot be accessed by the running code (i.e. unreachable memory).
+A memory leak has symptoms similar to a number of other problems and generally can only be diagnosed by a programmer with access to the program's source code.

 重點:
 - Memory leak 中文為 記憶體資源流失